This pull-apart sweet potato bread wreath made with baked camembert center makes a stunning holiday appetizer and centerpiece.

 I know that using yeast in a recipe can be scaring.
 The main question is centered around the kneading part inducted by the use of yeast.
 “Will I need to knead the dough for a long time?
 Will my bread eventually rise?
 Will it get rid of this yeast taste?”
 So many questions we all have had at some point.

-Here we have to kinds of people: the ones using a stand mixer, and the ones who do everything by hand.
+Here we have two kind of people: the ones using a stand mixer, and the ones who do everything by hand.
 I just got myself a new KitchenAid after almost 2 years without, and seriously these sweet rolls appeared like a piece of cake.
 You almost forget to fully get credit when people compliment you because they are actually far to easy to prepare.
 Just combine all the ingredients randomly to your stand mixer, run the mixer and low-medium speed, then add the prepared yeast mixture.
 For the rest, let the stand mixer do the job for you until the dough pulls away from the sides.
 Easy.

 At this point, you will need to let the dough rise for a first time, until double in sized.
 When ready, divide the dough and shape into 25 equal balls (they should be around 86-90g each, depending on the flour you use).
 It’s important to make them even so they look great in the wreath.
 If you want to prepare the rolls without the camembert, you can place them in an oven-proof shallow dish, leaving some space between each ball.
 If you use it as described on the photos though, place the camembert box in the center of a parchment paper and arrange the rolls all around.
 Let rise a second time, covered.